 What Is Operational Finance?

 Operational finance describes a financial strategy that incorporates a deep understanding of a company’s inner workings and how they affect that company’s financial health.
-An operational finance professional will have an in-depth understanding of a company’s processes and can help you optimize your finances to run your business more efficiently.
+An operational finance professional will have an in-depth understanding of a company’s processes and can help you optimize your finances to run your business more efficiently through financial analysis.
+They leverage financial and operational data to gain deeper insights into company performance and improve decision-making.

-For example, operational finance professionals can determine what the cost of your new products should be.
+For example, an operational chief financial officer can determine what the cost of your new products should be.
 But that’s not all they do.
 They should also be able to determine how your budget affects the overall company and how you can change operations within your company to create a more profitable business model.

 What Is Strategic Finance?

-Strategic finance and strategic CFOs take operational finance one step further by providing a roadmap to success for your company.
+Strategic financial leaders and strategic CFOs take operational finance one step further by providing a roadmap to success for your company.
 These professionals are more concerned with your business’s financial health in the long term than they are with individual components of your finances and operations.
 While these professionals have a deep understanding of your company’s operations, they will be able to take financial analytics and apply them to your company’s future to ensure your financial stability.
+Strategic financial leadership involves long-term planning and collaboration with management to establish financial goals.

 What Are the Differences Between Operational and Strategic Finance?